ChibuzoEkwue/HNGx-Stage-3/README.md

 # HNGx Gram

-This ia simple react project built with vite, yup and formik for form validations and firebase for authentication and has the following minimum viable product (MVP)
+This is simple react project built with vite, yup and formik for form validations and firebase for authentication and has the following minimum viable product (MVP)

 - [x] Authenticatiion
 - [x] Drag and drop feature